Scattering and absorption of ultracold atoms by nanotubes: Introduction

-Interfacing ultracold atom clouds with micro- and nanoscaled objects enables exciting possibilities for creating hybrid quantum systems which combine the long quantum coherence times of ultracold atoms with the flexibility of other molecular, optical and solid state technologies \cite{RevModPhys.79.235,PhysRevLett.107.223001,Stehle2011}.
-There has been work on cold atoms with ions and superconductors \cite{Zipkes2010,PhysRevLett.105.133202,1367-2630-12-6-065024}, proposals for hybrid nanosystems \cite{chang2010,PhysRevLett.102.033003,salem2010} and recent experiments in which the interaction between cold atoms and carbon nanotubes was observed and measured \cite{GierlingM.2011,schneeweissNNnew}.
+Interfacing ultracold atom clouds with micro- and nanoscaled objects opens the door for creating hybrid quantum systems which combine the long quantum coherence times of ultracold atoms with the flexibility of solid state technologies \cite{RevModPhys.79.235,PhysRevLett.107.223001,Stehle2011}.
+There have been studies of cold atoms with ions and superconductors \cite{Zipkes2010,PhysRevLett.105.133202,1367-2630-12-6-065024}, proposals for hybrid nanosystems \cite{chang2010,PhysRevLett.102.033003,salem2010} and recent experiments in which the interaction between cold atoms and carbon nanotubes was observed and measured \cite{GierlingM.2011,SchneeweissP.2012}.

 However, there is much to learn about how atoms scatter from nanostructures, or are absorbed by them.
-This is because theories of dispersion forces only become simple in very basic geometries where the finite size of the objects is neglected; this often cannot be done in the case of nanosystems.
-In addition, scattering of ultracold atoms is expected to take place in the crossover region between the non-retarded and retarded zones of the potential, which complicates the theory further.
-Recent experiments with ultracold atoms and carbon nanotubes raised further questions regarding the applicability of classical scattering theories \cite{PhysRevA.81.062714}, non-dynamical approaches \cite{Zipkes2010}, the role of quantum reflection and the effect of vibrations in the nanotubes.
+Experiments typically measure loss rates from atom clouds to solid structures but these can be influenced by a number of factors including dispersion potential strengths, elastic reflection, electromagnetic spin flips, interatomic interactions and possible mechanical vibrations of the nanostructures.
+The issue of spin-flips has been quantitatively assessed \cite{PhysRevA.75.062905} but the other factors require further work.
+Progress on these issues has been stalled by the fact that calculating dispersion potentials (which generally dominate the interaction) in non-trivial geometries requires very heavy numerics.
+In spite of work on the problem since the 1930s \cite{PhysRevA.80.012504} full calculations using Lifshitz theory have only recently become possible.
+Therefore, in addition to comparing the full theory with experiment and establishing the relevant physics, there is an additional need to explore approximate alternatives for calculating dispersion potentials.

+Scattering of cold atoms on small objects may be analysed using non-dynamical approaches \cite{Zipkes2010} and quantum scattering theories \cite{PhysRevA.81.062714,0295-5075-102-3-33001}, but recent experiments with cold atoms and nanotubes have left open questions.
+In particular, there is a lack of theory calculations with which to compare the measured potential strength.
 Better understanding of the dispersion interactions and scattering in such systems is crucial to future hybrid experiments and will aid the design of nanotechnologies where such forces exert a profound influence on their mechanical properties.
-It may also provide insight into the manufacture of nanostructures since this is often done from the vapor phase.
+It may also provide insight into the manufacture of nanostructures since this is often done from the vapour phase.